Where is a good place for a safe room? How do I build one?

 What should be stored there?

 Your home is one of the safest places to be during a tornado or severe storms, but most homes aren't built to withstand sustained winds exceeding 90 miles per hour.

-If you live in an area where tornadoes, or severe lightening storms frequently occur, you may want to consider building some kind of cement or underground shelter.
+If you live in an area where tornadoes occur frequently, you may want to consider building some kind of cement or underground shelter.

-The purpose of a shelter or safe room is to provide a space where you and your household can seek refuge that provides a high level of protection.
+As we know, the purpose of a safe room or storm shelter is to provide a space where you and your household can seek refuge that provides a high level of protection.